Uca zoeae

-The following roughly outlines the life stages of a fiddler crab.
+Following is a rough outline of the stages of the life of a fiddler crab.
 The photographs are from a mix of species.

 Egg